 In fact, I always thought I would be a fashion designer.
 As a small child, I was fascinated with everything from fashion to stationery and wanted to create a line of my own.

 During the summer of my junior year in high school, I decided to take on a summer job as a sales associate at the GAP and it was truly an eye-opening experience.
 I had the opportunity to learn the process of how products come to life in the retail marketplace and what makes people buy.
 I enjoyed every minute of it!
-When I was ready to apply to college, I was asked to write an essay about a business person who inspired me, and I ended up writing a children’s book about Mickey Drexler, who was the CEO of the Gap at the time (he’s now at J.Crew).
+When I was ready to apply to college, I was asked to write an essay about a business person who inspired me, and I ended up writing a children’s book about Mickey Drexler, who was the CEO of the Gap at the time (he’s now the CEO at J.Crew).
 I got accepted to Cornell.
 I started off in their Textiles & Apparel Design program but ended up graduating with a Business Management and Marketing degree.
-My love for design and creativity didn’t change but I was determined to learn everything there was to know about running a business.
-I had no idea at that time the extent of how this one decision would tremendously impact my success as a retail buyer in collaborating with emerging designers to grow their businesses.
+My love for design and creativity didn’t change, but I was determined to learn everything there was to know about running a business.
+I had no idea at that time the extent of how this one decision would tremendously impact my success as a retail buyer — in collaborating with emerging designers to grow our business together.

 Since the day I became an assistant buyer for Bloomingdale’s, I have been a sponge.
 I was determined to learn everything there was to know about the “business” side of how products came to life and catered to the needs of the customer.
-I learned that buying the right product at the right time is an art and a science.
-Over the years, I worked my way up the ladder and became a successful buyer for Bloomingdale’s, Saks and Barney’s, and operated multimillion-dollar business.
+I learned that buying the right product at the right time is an art AND a science.
+Over the years, I worked my way up the ladder and became a successful seasoned buyer for Bloomingdale’s, Saks and Barney’s, and operated multimillion-dollar businesses.

 What I’ve discovered through all my experiences in working with designers is my unique ability to help and nurture emerging designers how to figure out that BIG opportunity that will take their business to unexpected levels.

 So the journey begins…